Over my years of betting and trading I have come into contact with a lot of different people that make money betting and trading.

 SST: Has the landscape of sports arbitrage changed much since you first started?

 The landscape is always changing with new laws and regulations coming in.
-I think that is a why there is skill in becoming a good arbitrage bettor.
+I think that is why there is skill in becoming a good arbitrage bettor.
 You always have to adapt.

 Full Time Arbitrage